-Mosaicism is the least common form of Down syndrome and accounts for only about 1% of all cases of Down syndrome.
+Mosaicism is the least common form of Down syndrome and accounts for only about 2% of all cases of Down syndrome (Facts about Down syndrome, 2021).
 Research has indicated that individuals with mosaic Down syndrome may have fewer characteristics of Down syndrome than those with other types of Down syndrome.
 However, broad generalizations are not possible due to the wide range of abilities people with Down syndrome possess.

-In translocation, which accounts for about 4% of cases of Down syndrome, the total number of chromosomes in the cells remains 46; however, an additional full or partial copy of chromosome 21 attaches to another chromosome, usually chromosome 14.
+In translocation, which accounts for about 3% of cases of Down syndrome, the total number of chromosomes in the cells remains 46; however, an additional full or partial copy of chromosome 21 attaches to another chromosome, usually chromosome 14 (Facts and Down syndrome, 2021).
 The presence of the extra full or partial chromosome 21 causes the characteristics of Down syndrome.

 What causes Down syndrome?

-Regardless of the type of Down syndrome a person may have, all people with Down syndrome have an extra, critical portion of chromosome 21 present in all or some of their cells.
-This additional genetic material alters the course of development and causes the characteristics associated with Down syndrome.
+Regardless of the type of Down syndrome, a person may have, all people with Down syndrome have an extra, critical portion of chromosome 21 present in all or some of their cells.

 There is no definitive scientific research that indicates that Down syndrome is caused by environmental factors or the parents’ activities before or during pregnancy.

-The additional partial or full copy of the 21st chromosome which causes Down syndrome can originate from either the father or the mother.
+The additional partial or full copy of the 21st chromosome which causes Down syndrome can originate from either parent.
 Approximately 5% of the cases have been traced to the father.

 What is the likelihood of having a child with Down syndrome?

 Down syndrome occurs in people of all races and economic levels, though older women have an increased chance of having a child with Down syndrome.
-A 35 year old woman has about a one in 350 chance of conceiving a child with Down syndrome, and this chance increases gradually to 1 in 100 by age 40.
+A 35-year-old woman has about a one in 350 chance of conceiving a child with Down syndrome, and this chance increases gradually to 1 in 100 by age 40.
 At age 45 the incidence becomes approximately 1 in 30.
-The age of the mother does not seem to be linked to the risk of translocation.
+The age of the mother, or birthing parent, does not seem to be linked to the risk of translocation.